JuliaWeb/Hyperscript.jl/README.md

-# Hyperscript: A lightweight DOM representation for Julia, with automatic validation
+# Hyperscript: HTML and SVG in Julia

 Hyperscript is a Julia package for representing HTML and SVG expressions using native Julia syntax.